dswilson4/docker-latex/README.md

 6. Run the container with:
     - `docker run --rm -i --net=none -v /path/to/project:/data --name latex-full-builder latex-full latexmk -cd -f -interaction=batchmode -pdf in.tex`
 7. The output files will be found in the project directory.

+# Notes
+If you are using this container to automatically build projects based on a given set of parameters, it may be best to provide a unique ID to the `--name` parameters so that Docker does not attempt to create two containers of the same name at the same time.
+Once the container finishes processing the project it will automatically be removed and the name can be reused.